BattletechModders/Abilifier/README.md

 ### Ability Single Targeting Fix

-An optional new field in AbilityDefs "TargetFriendlyUnit" allows abilities with `"Targeting": "ActorTarget",` and `"effectTargetType": "SingleTarget",` to target friendly units if set to true.
+An optional new field in AbilityDefs "TargetFriendlyUnit" allows abilities with `"Targeting": "ActorTarget",` and `"effectTargetType": "SingleTarget",` to target friendly units, enemies, or both.

+`"TargetFriendlyUnit": "BOTH",` - ability can target both Friendly and Enemy units

+`"TargetFriendlyUnit": "FRIENDLY",` - ability can target only Friendly units

+`"TargetFriendlyUnit": "ENEMY",` - ability can target only Enemy units

 Does not need to be paired with ResolveCost or use the Resolverator module as discussed below.

 ## New Module - Resolverator!